rockarts/gif-of-life/README.md

 The app must run on:

 - Ruby >= 2.1.4
+- - Feel free to upgrade the ruby version located in `Gemfile` if you want.

 - You will need to install `bundler` and do a `bundle install` in the directory to get the required gems installed

 ## Task

 You are going to create a Gif pronunciation simulator.
-To do so, please implement the following methods
+To do so, please implement the following methods:

 ### Simulator#initialize(seating_arrangement)